 All throughout this article, you’ve seen references to The Witcher Universe.
 Sapkowski’s works are heavily influenced by Polish paganism.

-Another notable example is the “Baba Yaga: The Temple of the Witch” downloadable content from the game “Rise of the Tomb Raider.”
+Another notable example is the “The Temple of the Witch” downloadable content from the game “Rise of the Tomb Raider.”
 This expansion delves into ancient Slavic legends, featuring the iconic character Baba Yaga, a witch of immense power and enigmatic nature.
-The game beautifully portrays the eerie atmosphere and fantastical elements associated with Baba Yaga, showcasing the enduring appeal of Polish mythological figures in contemporary media.
+The game beautifully portrays the eerie atmosphere and fantastical elements associated with ancient Polish tales.

-Still n the gaming realm, titles like “Thea” and its sequel “Thea 2” also incorporate Polish mythical themes.
+Staying in the gaming realm, titles like “Thea” and its sequel “Thea 2” also incorporate Polish mythical themes.
 These strategy games weave together elements of Slavic culture, presenting players with mythical creatures, deities, and epic quests.

 The influence of Polish mythos in gaming highlights its ability to captivate and immerse players in rich, imaginative worlds.

 Polish authors and poets have also been deeply influenced by Slavic legends, infusing their writings with mythological motifs.
-The works of writers like Adam Mickiewicz and Czesław Miłosz showcase the incorporation of mythological elements, offering profound insights into the human condition through the lens of ancient lore.
+The works of writers like Adam Mickiewicz and Czesław Miłosz showcase the incorporation of mythical elements, offering profound insights into the human condition through the lens of ancient lore.

 In the realm of visual arts, paintings and sculptures have been inspired by Polish mythological themes, bringing these stories to life through vivid imagery.